kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 [^22]: Files in "CitiesSkylines/Cities_Data/Managed" folder like ICities.dll and ColossalManaged.dll are in the [repository](https://github.com/andreharv/NetworkExtensions/tree/master/References).
 No comment.
 [^23]: The compiled binaries are in your mods folder under AppData/Local.
 [^24]: Incompatible with v1.15.0-f7?
 See [Compatibility Issues of 1.15.0-f7](Compatibility-1.15.0-f7.md).
+[^25]: Dlls are managed by Git LFS.
+You can't download as ZIP.